googlefonts/VTT-Deficiencies/README.md

 One of the benefits of hinting Variable fonts is one simple set of hints can be applied to all variations in the font.
 This approach however has drawbacks.
 Once the hinting code had been added, and compiled, there are not many other options to adjust any less than ideal visual results across the variation space.

-Lets have a look at the following example of the Hinting for the H in Google Sans Variable.
+Lets have a look at the following example of the Hinting for the H in the Google Sans Variable Font.
 The middle bar of the H has already been designed to be slightly higher than the mathematical centre, and this works well for high resolution output such as in print or on higher resolution screens.
 For lower resolutions, screens, where there are less pixels, rounding issues in different weights across the variation design space can cause the middle bar to appear too low at certain sizes and in certain weights variations.

 There are only a couple of ways to approach the hinting to center the middle bar.